Nlea/Camunda-Platform-8_get-started_Python/README.md

 # Camunda Platform 8 - Get Started - Python
 This guide explains how to get started with [Camunda Platform 8](https://camunda.com/platform/) using Python.
 The project uses the [PyZeebe](https://github.com/camunda-community-hub/pyzeebe) client.
+You can find the full documentation about PyZeebe [here](https://pyzeebe.readthedocs.io/en/stable/index.html).

 ## Install the module
 ``` pip install pyzeebe```